isabella232/katacoda-scenarios-8/high-availability-lab/step8.md

-Now that you saw that with CL=QUORUM and two nodes down, read/write fails, let's see what happens with CL = ONE?
+Now that you saw that with CL=QUORUM and two nodes down, read/write operations fail, let's see what happens with CL=ONE.

 ## Read and Write Data